Ziang-Lu/RESTful-with-Flask/Bookstore Web Service Documentation.md

      *Tricky side effect:*

-     *In this mechanism described above, we can simply provide a valid token to get a new token, and so on, ...*
+     *In this mechanism described above, we can simply provide a valid token to get a new token, and so on, ...
+Any problem with this?*

 Thus, <u>we separate a Flask-based `auth_service` out from `bookstore_service` as a separate web service, which is responsible for user authentication, including user registration, token generation, and user authentication, etc</u>.

 ***

-* *Why not separate `author_service` or `book_service` out?*
+* *Why not go one step further, and separate `author_service` or `book_service` out?*

+  *Well... we could've done that, but it requires a little bit more effort.*

-  *This is because `Author` and `Book` has a tightly-coupled 1-to-many relationship, so separating them into different services leads to great inconvenience:*
+  *This is because`Author` and `Book` has a tightly-coupled 1-to-many relationship, so separating them into different services leads to great inconvenience:*

   -> *A `Book` object has an attribute of `author`, which refers to an `Author` object.
 Imagine we try to separate them out into different services, then in order to pass the representations of `Author` and `Book` objects, we have to repeatedly define `AuthorSchema` and `BookSchema` in both `author_service` and `book_service`, which is redundant and violates the DIY principle.*